zicher3d-org/domemaster-stereo-shader/vray/docs/Vray for Maya Domemaster3D.md

 The first version of Vray for Mac OS X support has been added to the lens shaders.
 Mac OS X 10.9 Mavericks or 10.10 Yosemite is required to use the lens shaders.

 **Step 1.**
-Install Xcode and Vray Standalone (which includes a copy of the Vray plugin SDK).
+Install Xcode.

 **Step 2.**
 Open a new terminal window and cd into the source code folder.

 **Step 3.**
-Copy the Vray Lib and Include files into the matching folders located next to the source code files.
+Copy the Vray SDK Lib and Include files into the matching folders located next to the source code files.

 **Step 4.**
-Use the Mac OS X makefile to compile a new `vray_DomemasterStereo.so` and `vray_LatLongStereo` shader:
+Use the Mac OS X makefile to compile a new `vray_DomemasterStereo.so` and `vray_LatLongStereo.so` shader:

 `make -f MakefileMavericks.osx`